airbnb/javascript/react/README.md

   <div />
   ```

-  - Avoid using an array index as `key` prop, prefer a unique ID. ([why?](https://medium.com/@robinpokorny/index-as-a-key-is-an-anti-pattern-e0349aece318))
+  - Avoid using an array index as `key` prop, prefer a unique ID if possible. ([why?](https://medium.com/@robinpokorny/index-as-a-key-is-an-anti-pattern-e0349aece318))

   ```jsx
   // bad